ericlifka/hex-card-battle/README.md

 # Hex-card-battle

 An Ember app to explore realtime digital board games, specifically a hexagonal miniatures game with deck building mechanics.
+For now this is a client only project, but there are future plans to implement a synchronization server to allow online multiplayer.

 ## Prerequisites